-Antihistamines are a group of medicines which act by blocking the action of the chemical called histamine in the body.
+Antihistamines are a group of medicines which act to block the effects of the chemical called histamine in the body.
 Either H1 or H2 histamine receptors can be blocked by medicines, but the group commonly known as antihistamines blocks the H1 receptor.
 They have a number of uses, but are most often used to treat allergies.

 - Hives (urticaria).